open-pioneer/trails-openlayers-base-packages/src/packages/authentication/README.md

 # @open-pioneer/authentication

-The authentication package implements a central service to handle the current user's session.
+This package implements a central service to handle the current user's session.

 ## Authentication plugins

-The authentication package cannot be used on its own: it requires a service providing `authentication.AuthPlugin` to be present in the application.
+The authentication package cannot be used on its own.
-The plugin must implement the actual authentication flow.
+It requires an authentication plugin, that implements the actual authentication flow.

-See [below](#implementing-an-authentication-plugin) for how to implement an authentication plugin.
+For more information, see [implementing an authentication plugin](#implementing-an-authentication-plugin).

 ## Use cases